 Just as the holiday season begins earlier each year, so must our wellness plan.
 No one runs a marathon without a training plan and the same holds true for our Wellness.
-I love a good PLAN and over the next 8 weeks, we’ll discuss how to maintain wellness through and even past the holidays.
+I love a good PLAN and over the next 8 weeks, we’ll discuss how to maintain wellness through and past the holiday season.
 We’ll discuss eating, exercising, time and stress management, indulgences, triggers and how our thinking influences it all.
 Now, let’s begin training!

 As many of you know, I love using acronyms as a memory technique.
 To remember our Holiday Wellness Plan, we’ll use the acronym HOLIDAY.
 Let’s begin with H for Holiday and Healthy Habits.